Carglglz/upydev/_DOCS/Documentation.md

 #### ads_init

-to initialize and configurate ADS1115 and the channel to read from (see -ads, -ch) default channel is A0
+to initialize and configure ADS1115 and the channel to read from (see -ads, -ch) default channel is A0

 ```
 $ upydev ads_init